 The song is a fine representation of someone’s mental state as they oscillate between decisive action and despair.
 The opening lines of verses one, two and four are all positive, as are the song’s final couplet, suggesting the woman is determined to put her immediate past behind her.
 The passages in between are essentially negative, as her thoughts start to dwell on her situation.

 ‘All your seasick sailors, they are rowing home

 Your empty handed army is all going home’

-The metaphor is one of naval and military failure, representing perhaps her views on her own situation.
-The military metaphors cannot but help remind us of the orphan’s gun, however.
-She may be thinking that those who live by the sword, however unsuccessfully, die by the sword.
+They are presumably ‘your’ sailors and ‘your’ army, in that they represent the woman’s approach to life up to now.
+They, like her, have achieved nothing.
+In addition, the military metaphors cannot but help remind us of the orphan’s gun.
+She may be thinking that those like herself who (metaphorically) live by the sword, however unsuccessfully, die by the sword.

 Hope is again implied in the second verse, which shows the woman confronting the problem of how to survive in her changed world.
 She accepts that what befalls one is a matter of chance:

 ‘… better use your sense’